manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 unpack_zlib = col2
 ```

 Columns to unpack using zlib (aka deflate, aka gunzip).
-Multi-value, optional, default value is empty list of columns.
-Applies to source type `mysql` and `pgsql` only.
+Multi-value, optional, default value is an empty list of columns.
+Applies to source types `mysql` and `pgsql` only.

-Columns specified using this directive will be unpacked by `indexer` using standard zlib algorithm (called deflate and also implemented by `gunzip`).
-When indexing on a different box than the database, this lets you offload the database, and save on network traffic.
-The feature is only available if zlib and zlib-devel were both available during build time.
+Columns specified using this directive will be unpacked by the `indexer` using the standard zlib algorithm (called deflate and also implemented by `gunzip`).
+When indexing on a different box than the database, this lets you offload the database and save on network traffic.
+This feature is only available if zlib and zlib-devel were both available during build time.

 ### MSSQL

 MS SQL Windows authentication flag.
-Whether to use currently logged in Windows account credentials for authentication when connecting to MS SQL Server.
+Whether to use currently logged-in Windows account credentials for authentication when connecting to MS SQL Server.

 ```ini
 mssql_winauth = 1